realworldocaml/book/book/foreign-function-interface/README.md

-While we do not cover the details of C stub generation further in this chapter, you can read more about how to use this mode in the ``Dealing with foreign libraries'' chapter in the dune manual.
+While we do not cover the details of C stub generation further in this chapter, you can read more about how to use this mode in the "Dealing with foreign libraries" chapter in the dune manual.

 :::